-Your skin covers and protects your entire body, and I imagine you want to take care of it for a clear complexion and graceful aging.
+Your skin covers and protects your entire body.
+I imagine you want to take care of it for a clear complexion and graceful aging.

 If you’re concerned about your skin, you’re not alone.
-The global skin care market is estimated to be worth about $121 billion in 2016, according to Statista, and global spending on anti-aging products is estimated to reach $291.9 billion by 2015, according to a Global Industry Analysts report.
+The global skin care market was estimated to be worth about $121 billion in 2016, according to Statista, and global spending on anti-aging products is estimated to reach $291.9 billion by 2018, according to a Global Industry Analysts report.
 This high spending is a good indicator that people around the world care about their skin.

 But, just because you’re spending money doesn’t mean you’re doing it right.
 Did you know that common skin care regimens can actually damage your skin and cause internal health problems as well?

 As much as I love my dermatologist friends, I must admit that this is a mistake most dermatologists make.
 Suppressing skin problems with antibiotic and steroid treatments is common in dermatologists’ offices.
-When our skin is unhealthy, it is giving us a sign.
-If we ignore it, the problem can become much worse.
+When our skin is unhealthy, it is giving us a sign that something is wrong internally.
+When we ignore those signs, the problem may become much worse.
 I’ve seen many patients with eczema, for example, suppress the symptom only to later develop other inflammatory diseases such as asthma and arthritis.
-If instead, we address the inflammation from the inside – out, then we remove the underlying obstacles that allow the body to heal.
+If we address the inflammation from the inside out instead, then we allow the body to heal.

 The most commonly consumed foods in the American diet are some of the biggest triggers for skinflammation: gluten, dairy, and sugar.
-In case you haven’t heard me talk about skinflammation, I’m referring to internal inflammation that leads to chronic skin problems, such as acne, rosacea, eczema, dry skin and even premature aging.
-When you eat foods to which your body reacts, it creates inflammation inside your body, and then skinflammation often follows.
-Not everyone reacts to these three foods, but I find that most people with chronic skin problems do react to at least one of them.
+In case you haven’t heard me talk about skinflammation, I’m referring to internal inflammation that leads to chronic skin problems, such as acne, rosacea, eczema, dry skin, and premature aging.
+What’s more, many people have sensitivities to one or more of these foods.
+Even a mild sensitivity creates inflammation inside your body, and skinflammation often follows.
+Not everyone reacts to these three foods but I find that most people who have chronic skin problems react to at least one of them.

 The pH of healthy skin ranges from 4 to 6.5.
-This mild acidity of the skin helps prevent overgrowth of harmful bacteria and helps support the skin’s strength and structure.
+This mild acidity helps prevent overgrowth of harmful bacteria and support the skin’s strength and structure.
 Maintaining a healthy skin pH can prevent acne breakouts and helps our skin to continue looking young and vibrant.
-Many commonly used skin care products are too alkaline, so they disturb the mildly acidic environment our skin needs to flourish.
-For example, soaps that lather most often are alkaline.
+Many commonly used skin care products are too alkaline, disturbing the mildly acidic environment our skin needs to flourish.
+For example, soaps that lather are typically alkaline.
 On the other hand, mildly acidic skin care products help maintain a healthy skin pH balance.

-- If you have a skinflammation condition that won’t clear up, try eliminating gluten, dairy, sugar and processed foods for 14 days and watch your skin.
-If your skin shows even slight improvement, that’s a good indication one of these foods is a problem for you.
+- If you have a skinflammation condition that won’t clear up, try eliminating gluten, dairy, sugar, and processed foods for 14 days.
+Then, watch your skin.
+If it shows even slight improvement, that’s a good indication one of these foods is a problem for you.